francoeffec/near-ai-services-os/README.md

 - Google Sheets is the database.
 - Slack is the user interface.
-- Smartlead, Chili Piper or booking webhooks, and Fathom are input sources.
+- Smartlead, HubSpot meeting webhooks, Chili Piper fallback booking webhooks, and Fathom are input sources.
 - The service is the automation layer that keeps every tab synchronized.

 ## Why This Architecture